-I. The Actuarial Society of the Philippines 3
+I. The Actuarial Society of the Philippines

-Mission Statement 3
+Mission Statement

-Principles Underlying the Examination System 3
+Principles Underlying the Examination System

-Requirements for Admission to the Society as an Associate 3
+Requirements for Admission to the Society as an Associate

 Requirements for Admission to the Society as a Fellow

 II.
 General Information Regarding Examinations

-Associateship Examinations

-Fellowship Examinations

-Examination Dates, Time, Location 6
+Examination Dates, Time, Location

-Accreditation Procedure for Associateship Examinations
+Accreditation Procedure for Associateship and Fellowship Examinations

 III.
 Validation by Educational Experience (VEE)

 IV.
-Associateship Admission Course 8
+Associateship Admission Course

 V. Fellowship Examinations

 Form of Examinations

 Applications to Write Examinations and Deadlines for Submission

 Examination Fees

 Refunds, Transfer of Fees

 Ticket of Admission/Instructions to Candidates

 Requirements for Admission to Test Center

 Signatures on Exam Answer Sheets and Envelopes

-Use of Calculators and Other Assistance in Writing Examinations 10
+Use of Calculators and Other Assistance in Writing Examinations

-Examination Results 10
+Examination Results

 Lost Examinations

 Defective Questions

 Confidentiality of Examination Records

 Disciplinary Action

 Correspondence

 VI.
 Fellowship Admission Session

 VII.
 The Examination Committee

 Organizational Structure of the Examination Committee

-Review and Development of Course of Reading
+Review and Development of Course of Reading 13

 Development of Examinations

 Grading Process

 Determination of the Pass Mark

+The Committee sets a passing mark prior to the examinations.
+Candidates are not graded in com-

+candidates

 VIII.
 Suggestions for Candidates

 Order for Taking Examinations

 Study Methods

 Classes and Seminars

 Approaches to Writing Written-Answer Examinations 15

-IX.
-2015 Fellowship Course of Reading 16

-ASP INTEGRATED EXAM I

-ASP INTEGRATED EXAM II

 X. Credits for Past Examinations

+A. Credits for Past Examinations.

-Appendix A
+Appendix A.

-Appendix B
+Appendix B.

-Application for June 2015 Examinations 21 29
+Application for June 2015 Examinations

+Application for Julie 2013 Examinations